Aman0509/learningReact/018-diving-into-redux/README.md

 ### Access Redux State in Components

 To use the store in a React component, we import the [`useSelector`](https://react-redux.js.org/api/hooks#useselector) hook (from `react-redux`) to access the state and the [`useDispatch`](https://react-redux.js.org/api/hooks#usedispatch) hook to send actions to the store.
+Please note that when using `useSelector`, react-redux will set up a subscription for your component and manage it for you.
+Same applies for [`connect`](https://react-redux.js.org/api/connect)

 ```js
 // src/components/Counter.js